-When you visit Antakya, you have a lot of activities to do.
+When you visit Hatay (Antakya), you have a lot of activities to do.
 You may oversee the widest mosaic collection of the world, you may roam on Herod, the first street of the world, and you may take photos in many different historical places.
-Hatay, which is also known for its gourmet cuisine, is often visited due to the St. Simeon Monastery.
+The city, which is also known for its gourmet cuisine, is often visited due to St. Simeon Monastery.
 The monastery is located nearby the wind turbines.
 It captures attention with its ruins as well as the story of its foundation.

 Saint Simeon Stylite and the Stylite Sect

 For thousands of years, Anatolia has hosted many religions and tribes.
 Until the settlement of the Turks, many points of the Anatolia were deemed as holy for Christians, too.
 Born in 389 A.D around Hatay, which is one of those points, Saint Simeon Stylite was well educated in religion in his youth.
 Saint Simeon also completed his education in the Christian Monastery in the region.
 When he lost his whole family because of an earthquake, he went through a crisis and threw himself to the mercy of God.
 At that time, there was a monk who lived in Aleppo who shared a name with him.
 This monk, who was known as Old Simeon, was a religious educator with many followers.
 Simeon went to Aleppo and was educated by Old Simeon there.
 After getting this education, Saint Simeon Stylite returned to Hatay and went up the hill around Samandağ for seclusion.
 He started to explain what he learned there.